Best Canned Baked Beans Recipe

 Notes

-SLOW COOKER: Can also be made in the slow cooker but you won’t get the caramelized top and the beans could be a bit soupier.
+• Can also be made in the slow cooker, but you won’t get the caramelized top, and the beans could be a bit soupier.
 Place a clean kitchen towel over the slow cooker then place the lid on.
 The kitchen towel will absorb some of the steam which can water down the beans.
 Cook for 5 to 6 hours on LOW or 3 to 3.5 hours on HIGH.

-FREEZER-FRIENDLY: Freeze them for later use in an airtight container for two to three months.
+• Freeze in an airtight container for 2-3 months.
 Thaw in the refrigerator or microwave and bake as directed.

 Nutrition